rodumani/CS374/dp7/dp7.md

 > Will your team use think aloud strategy?

 We recorded sound but it was not for think aloud strategy but for understanding context of recorded screen.
 So we didn't use it.

+# Plan for iteration

+// TODO
+You'll have an additional week to finalize your overall design process.
+Discuss in your team how to use this time most effectively, and make a few concrete goals.
+Justify your goals.